 The American Women's College WELL Program

 By the end of the 3-course WELL program, you will understand who you are as a leader, know how to brand and advocate for yourself, and demonstrate your leadership strengths through real-life examples.
-Courses are carefully curated to meet the needs of all of our adult women returning to school, regardless of where you are in your professional development.
+Courses are carefully curated to meet the needs of all of our adult students returning to school, regardless of where you are in your professional development.

-In addition to the WELL program courses, we also offer a comprehensive suite of cutting-edge career development resources, including one-on-one career and salary negotiation coaching, for both students and alumnae.
+In addition to the WELL program leadership courses, we also offer a comprehensive suite of cutting-edge career development resources, including one-on-one career and salary negotiation coaching, for both students and alumnae.

 WEL 220: Evaluate and develop your leadership skills, while learning about the global environment of women’s leadership: